The priest on the other side of the screen waited. Finally, he prompted the penitent to continue. “How long has it been since your last confession?”

 “Yes, Father.
 I put him in charge of the secret police.
 They killed most of them.
 But they were my responsibility.”

 “I see,” the priest responded.
 He didn't.
+"Che has already answered for his own sins."

 Another long pause passed between confessor and penitent as did another cloud of cigar smoke.